 No matter your situation, status, income level or debt...seek out professional to help you sort out what's best.

-One of the many things that change once you’re married is that you might want to consider whether you should file your taxes jointly.
+One of the many things that change once you’re married is that you might want to consider whether or not you should file taxes jointly.
 You need to understand the pros and cons of filing separately and jointly before making this decision, and there are several factors that go into why you would choose either one.
 Here are some things to consider when contemplating how to file your taxes.

 FILING JOINT vs. SEPARATE TAX RETURNS: WHAT IT MEANS